abhishek-parashar/Right-From-Scratch/README.md

 - I will be creating this repository as notes for my future endevours.

 #### Competitions I have participated in:-
-- IEEE XTREME- Team- Hustle Puff, International Rank- 276, India Rank- 26
+- IEEE XTREME- Team- Hustle Puff, Global Rank- 276, India Rank- 26